 Examples of wrongful death damages include:

 The right lawyer can increase your chances of obtaining full and fair compensation on behalf of yourself and your loved one.
 Learn more about wrongful death and filing a claim by calling the experienced legal counsel at Dormer Harpring.
 Do not hesitate, as Colorado places strict time limits on filing wrongful death claims (Colorado Revised Statutes § 13-21-203).
-You can reach us at (303) 747-4404 or fill out our convenient online contact form below.
+If you need a Colorado personal injury lawyer, call us at (303) 747-4404 or fill out our convenient online contact form.